If a piece of music blends well with field recordings, there’s this sense of not knowing if the music is happening. Joseph Kamaru

 The music is definitely nocturnal, and the many high-pitched loops distributed throughout “Why You Are Here”, “Well” or “Klang” seem to introduce sparse light sources, all glowing intermittently like lighthouse beams, fireflies or artificial lights in the distance.
 If most tracks seem to be connected to the natural world, “Klang” has perhaps a more urban and industrial feel.

 With the entire record playing as a hypnotic and transformative experience, a “deep” listening reveals a fantastic underworld of found sounds at low volume, each track like a parallel microcosm teeming with life – water flowing, bird songs, casual conversations.
-This is where the record becomes an in-depth reflection on the practice of listening – even form a cultural point of view.
+This is where the record becomes an in-depth reflection on the practice of listening – even from a cultural point of view.

 Equipped with headphones and his handheld recording equipment, Joseph Kamaru is constantly interrogating his environment by going on “soundwalks” and generating new sound maps or immersive multimedia and sound installations.
 Every location of course – urban or rural – encompasses a distinct soundscape, and KMRU’s music stems from his awareness of these different sonic identities.